cursorless-dev/cursorless/docs/contributing/core-code-pointers.md

-# Internals intro
+# Cursorless internals

-This document will help you understand the core of the framework and provide key code pointers.
+This document is intended to present a high-level overview of the Cursorless architecture, as well as key pointers to locations in the code base to help contributors get up to speed.

-First I recommend watching [internals walk through video](https://youtu.be/HltbHGumo5s)
+For the time being, we recommend watching the [internals walk-through videos](https://youtube.com/playlist?list=PLkafpFOBVedScHi0dy_80DsHwnZIOSOTy) and having a look through the API docs, starting from the [`runCommand` function](http://www.cursorless.org/docs/contributing/api/classes/core_commandRunner_CommandRunner.CommandRunner#runcommand).